Geology

 - C-ID:C-ID GEOL 100

-This course provides an understanding of the dynamic nature of the Earth through the study of Earth processes.
+This course provides an introduction to the dynamic nature of Earth through the study of Earth processes.
 Topics include global plate tectonics and related processes such as seismic and volcanic activity.
 It also covers mineral and rock formation, and those processes related to the development of fluvial, glacial, desert, and coastal environments.
 The occurrence, use, and abuse of renewable and non-renewable resources such as air, ground and surface water, and fossil fuels are also covered.
-Field trips may be required.
+Field experiences may be required.

 Student Learning Outcomes